-Barking and Dagenham, Havering and Redbridge CCGs have shared a set of corporate objectives over the past three years, reflecting our increasingly collaborative approach.
+Barking and Dagenham, Havering and Redbridge CCGs have shared a set of corporate objectives for the past four years, reflecting our collaborative approach.

-We have had a challenging few years, and our objectives have reflected our particular priorities, namely tackling the referral to treatment delays at BHRUT and in addressing the deterioration in our financial position last year.
+We have had a challenging few years, and our objectives each year have reflected our particular priorities, namely addressing our financial challenges and addressing poor performance in relation to a number of our constitutional targets.

-Our objectives build on those agreed last year and are as follows:
+Our objectives build on those agreed last year, but have been refreshed in light of the LTP, and are as follows:

 QIPP – Quality, Innovation, Productivity and Prevention – is a large scale transformational programme for the NHS, involving all NHS staff, clinicians, patients and the voluntary sector.
 It will improve the quality of care the NHS delivers while making efficiency savings so that money can be reinvested in frontline care.

 The national QIPP workstreams fit into three key areas identified in order to deliver the quality and productivity challenge.

 At each CCG governing body meeting, a finance report is presented which covers:

 You can see the latest governing body papers here.